Chris Martin: Net worth, earnings from Coldplay and how he spends it

 The net worth of Chris Martin, the members and Coldplay

-According to the British daily The Times’ May 2023 rich list, Chris Martin’s net worth is USD 202 million (INR 1,654 crore approx.).
-Based on the publication’s 2022 report, Martin’s net worth increased by as much as USD 25 million (INR 204.8 crore approx.)
+According to the British daily The Times’ May 2023 rich list, Chris Martin’s net worth is GBP 160 million, which comes to around USD 202 million.
+Based on the publication’s 2022 report, Martin’s net worth increased by as much as GBP 20 million, or USD 25 million.

-On the other hand, the net worth of Coldplay was around USD 115 million (INR 942.2 crore approx.) as per Forbes’ estimates in July 2018.
-Though there is no substantial information on the band’s net worth in 2023, several reports suggest that it could now be at least USD 450 million (INR 3,686 crore approx.).
+On the other hand, the net worth of Coldplay was around USD 115 million as per Forbes’ estimates in July 2018.
+Though there is no substantial information on the band’s net worth in 2023, several reports suggest that it could now be at least USD 450 million.

 Given The Times’ estimate of Martin’s year-on-year growth in wealth, it can be assumed that Coldplay’s fortunes have climbed rapidly in the five years since Forbes pegged a number to their overall net worth.

-It also means that the rest of the performing members — Buckland, Berryman and Champion — share Coldplay’s remaining net worth of around USD 250 million (INR 2,048 crore approx.).
-However, celebrity wealth tracker Celebrity Net Worth claims that each has a net worth of USD 100 million (INR 819.3 crore approx.), which, if true, would bring the combined total of the three members to USD 300 million (INR 2,458 crore approx.) and take the total net worth of Coldplay to USD 502 million (INR 4,113 crore approx.).
+It also means that the rest of the performing members — Buckland, Berryman and Champion — share Coldplay’s remaining net worth of around USD 250 million.
+However, celebrity wealth tracker Celebrity Net Worth claims that each has a net worth of USD 100 million, which, if true, would bring the combined total of the three members to USD 300 million and take the total net worth of Coldplay to USD 502 million.

 What contributes to Coldplay’s net worth